-There are two types of motivation that pushes employees to do well, and to maintain that status.
+There are two types of motivation that push employees to do well and to maintain that status.
 These are:

 Intrinsic motivation refers to a virtual employee’s inner ambition.
-Factors that add to intrinsic motivation include one’s ability to put their expertise to effective use.
-Hence, it is crucial that managers delegate or assign tasks, functions, activities and projects to employees that offer them opportunities to learn and diversify their knowledge.
-At the very least, the work should harness their current skills set.
+Factors that add to intrinsic motivation include one’s ability to put expertise to effective use.
+Hence, it is crucial that managers delegate or assign tasks, functions, activities, and projects to employees that offer them opportunities to learn and diversify their knowledge.
+At the very least, the work should harness their current skill set.

-Extrinsic motivation refers to the work environment and support extended to the employees to enable them to grow.
-Rewards programs such as salary hikes, performance bonuses, job promotions and professional development also fall under extrinsic motivators.
+Extrinsic motivation refers to the work environment and supports extended to the employees to enable them to grow.
+Rewards programs such as salary hikes, performance bonuses, job promotions, and professional development also fall under extrinsic motivators.